Hepatitis C antibodies and antibody testing

 Are antibodies killer cells?

-The hepatitis C virus (HCV) is a master of disguise.
-As it reproduces, it often changes its appearance ever so slightly.
-It’s a process called mutation and means the virus confuses our HCV antibodies and macrophages, remaining one step ahead of them.
-Although we quickly eradicate lots of hepatitis C viruses once they’re identified, there are always others which have mutated, and are not recognised as effectively and survive.How do the HCV antibody tests work?
+Hep C is a master of disguise.
+As the virus reproduces, it often changes its appearance ever so slightly.
+It’s a process called mutation and means hep C confuses our antibodies and macrophages, remaining one step ahead of them.
+Although we quickly eradicate lots of hepatitis C once it’s identified, there are always some which have mutated, are not recognised and survive our immune response.

-If people are able to clear the virus, they still keep their antibodies.
-A positive antibody test doesn’t always mean someone has the virus, although in most cases the person does have it.
+If people are able to clear their hep C infection, they still keep their antibodies.
+Thus, a positive antibody test doesn’t always mean someone has a current infection.

 To confirm whether a person has hep C or not, a PCR test is usually performed.
 These tests look for presence of the actual hep C virus.